tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 #### ResourceType

 - Name: bdqffdq:ResourceType
-- Definition: Category of things that are data objects about which data quality bdqffdq:Assertions may be made.
+- Definition: Category of things that are data objects about which data quality bdqffdq:Responses may be made.
 - SubClass Of: FundamentalConcept

 ********************

+#### Response

+- Name: bdqffdq:Response
+- Definition: A bdqffdq:ReportConcept produced by a bdqffdq:Implementation expressing a statement about data quality resulting from the application of the logic of a bdqffdq:Specification to a bdqffdq:DataResource.
+- SubClass Of: ReportConcept

+********************

 #### ResponseQualifier

 - Name: bdqffdq:ResponseQualifier
-- Definition: A bdqffdq:ReportConcept to which additional bdqffdq:Assertions providing additional information beyond that of bdqffdq:ResponseResult from the execution of the bdqffdq:Specification of a bdqffdq:DataQualityNeed are attached.
+- Definition: A bdqffdq:ReportConcept to which additional bdqffdq:Responses providing additional information beyond that of bdqffdq:ResponseResult from the execution of the bdqffdq:Specification of a bdqffdq:DataQualityNeed are attached.
 - SubClass Of: ReportConcept

 ********************